dylan-lang/dylan-programming-book/source/perform.rst

 functions were sealed, but only for the particular subset or branch in question.

-#. *Advanced topic:* Sealed domains are one of the most difficult
+.. topic:: Advanced topic:

-   concepts of the Dylan language to understand fully.
+   Sealed domains are one of the most difficult concepts of the Dylan language to understand fully.
 It is reasonable to defer careful reading of this section until you are faced with a situation similar to the example — an imported open class and generic function that will be specialized by your library.

 As an example, consider the ``say`` protocol as used in the ``time`` library.
 Because the ``say`` generic function is defined to be open, even